CNA-Tech/PKS-Ninja/LabGuides/Lab9-NsxtPipelineInstall/readme.md

 <img src="Images/concourse-login.png">
 </details>

 1.6 Import the NSX pipeline using the `fly` cli command on the cli-vm.
+The source script will create the `fly-s` alias used below to simplify the commands.

 `cd ~/nsx-t-datacenter-ci-pipelines/pipelines`